rjuju/rjuju.github.io/_posts/blog/2018-07-03-diagnostic-of-unexpected-slowdown.markdown

 ### Deeper analysis: TLB exhaustion

-Without going to deep, you need to know that each processus has an area of kernel memory used to store the [page tables entries](https://en.wikipedia.org/wiki/Page_table#PTE), called the `PTE`, which are mapping between the virtual addresses that the process are using and the real physical address in RAM.
+Without going into too much detail, you need to know that each processus has an area of kernel memory used to store the [page tables entries](https://en.wikipedia.org/wiki/Page_table#PTE), called the `PTE`, which are mapping between the virtual addresses that the process are using and the real physical address in RAM.
 This area is usually not big, because usually